satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 `[3] <#ftnt_ref3>`_To allay concerns over worldwide pre-publication exposure, precedence could be documented by submission and revision timestamps acknowledging who performed the research.

-`[i] <#cmnt_ref9>`_eclosing:

-This could be a very serious issue, resulting in confusion within a debate.
-If you publish an article that challenges an idea in a dated manuscript that changes rapidly, it will be cumbersome to analyze the relevance of this challenge.